JASYTIONLINE/r32-project-pass-pmp/content/02-structured/1-business-environment/index.md

 ---
-title: Lesson 1 – Business Environment
+title: Module 1 – Business Environment
 description: Learn how every project lives inside a larger system of strategy, value, and governance.
 This is where you start thinking like PMI expects you to think.
 filename: index.md
 tags: